 It is expected that students registered for 6185 and 8185 will do an additional project, to scope of which is agreed-upon by the instructor.
-This was started in ECGR5101.
-If you did not take ECGR5101 in Fall 2007, see the instructor for a project assignment.

 The deliverables include the following.
 Due dates and points will be determined later.

-- A report on initial activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+- A one-page write-up on the proposed work.
+You should talk to the instructor BEFORE you decide on a project.
+You will be graded on content and proper use of English.
+February 17. - A report on initial activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
 You also will be graded on content and progress made.
-Due class time February 18. - A second report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+March 17 - A second report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
 You also will be graded on content and progress made.
-Due class time April 9. - A presentation of the project will be conducted during the class' Final Exam time, May 5. - A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-Due May 9, noon. - The end-results of the project will be graded as follows: - Value to the professor of the work - o Completeness of the activity adherence to the plan - Quality of the work - Level of difficulty appropriate for the number of participants and the level of graduate credit (ECGR8165) - Undergrads will need to be present for the Project Presentations, and will need to write a one-page paper on the projects.
-Due May 9, noon.
+April 7. - A presentation of the project will be conducted during the class' Final Exam time, May 10. - A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
+Due May 12, noon. - The end-results of the project will be graded as follows: - Value to the professor of the work - o Completeness of the activity adherence to the plan - o Quality of the work - Level of difficulty appropriate for the number of participants and the level of graduate credit (ECGR8165)